promisegrid/grid-poc/x/dispatcher/alice.md

   necessary to visualize and manage these relationships effectively.

 - **Performance Overheads:**
-  Evaluating and maintaining hyperedges that link multiple states may introduce more computational overhead than simpler data structures.
-Balancing expressiveness with performance is key.
+  Evaluating complex interconnections might introduce computational overhead, particularly when scaling to very large systems.

 ## Conclusion

 Adopting a hypergraph-based model for our messaging system worldlines provides a powerful framework to capture the multidimensional nature of events.
-Through careful design and optimized algorithms, we can harness its flexibility to model complex state transitions while addressing performance and maintenance challenges.
+With appropriate tooling and optimized algorithms, we can harness its flexibility to model complex state transitions while addressing performance and maintenance challenges.